-We have audited the financial statements of MiLOC Group Limited and its subsidiaries (the "Group") for the year ended 31 December 2021, which comprise:
+We have audited the financial statements of Crushmetric Group Limited (formerly known as MiLOC Group Limited) and its subsidiaries (the "Group") for the year ended 31 December 2022, which comprise:

-- the Consolidated statement of comprehensive income for the year ended 31 December 2021; - the Consolidated statement of financial position as at 31 December 2021; - the Consolidated statement of changes in equity for the year then ended; - the Consolidated statement of cash flows for the year then ended; and - the Consolidated notes to the financial statements, including a summary of significant accounting policies.
+- the Consolidated statement of profit or loss and other comprehensive income for the year ended 31 December 2022; - the Consolidated statement of financial position as at 31 December 2022; - the Consolidated statement of changes in equity for the year then ended; - the Consolidated statement of cash flows for the year then ended; and - the Consolidated notes to the financial statements, including a summary of significant accounting policies.

-The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the UK.
+The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and UK adopted international accounting standards.